samedhi/firemore/README.md

 ```

 Note that keywords and strings are interchangeable.
 I prefer to use keywords
-in collection (odd) positions and strings in (even) positions, but it is up to
+in collection (odd) positions and strings in id (even) positions, but it is up to
 you.

-Note that a vector of even length must be a reference to a
+Note that a vector with an even number of keywords and strings must be a
-document, while a vector of odd length must be a reference to a collection.
-So
+reference to a document, while a vector with a odd number of keywords and
-`[:users]` is a reference to the `users` collection.
-While
+strings must be a reference to a collection.
+So `[:users]` is a reference to
-`[:users "alovelace"]` is a reference to a document *within* the `users`
+the `users` collection.
+While `[:users "alovelace"]` is a reference to a
-collection.
+document *within* the `users` collection.

 ## Read from Firestore